identw/hetzner-cloud-controller-manager/README.md

 This controller is based on [hcloud-cloud-controller-manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager), but also support [Hetzner dedicated servers](https://www.hetzner.com/dedicated-rootserver).

 ## Features
- * adds the following labels to nodes `beta.kubernetes.io/instance-type`, `failure-domain.beta.kubernetes.io/region`, `failure-domain.beta.kubernetes.io/zone`, `node.kubernetes.io/instance-type`, `topology.kubernetes.io/region`, `topology.kubernetes.io/zone`
+* **instances interface**: adds the server type to the `beta.kubernetes.io/instance-type` `node.kubernetes.io/instance-type` label, sets the external ipv4 and deletes nodes from Kubernetes that were deleted from the Hetzner Cloud or from Hetzner Robot (panel manager for dedicated servers).
+* **zones interface**: makes Kubernetes aware of the failure domain of the server by setting the `failure-domain.beta.kubernetes.io/region` `failure-domain.beta.kubernetes.io/zone` `topology.kubernetes.io/region` `topology.kubernetes.io/zone` labels on the node.
+* **Load Balancers**: allows to use Hetzner Cloud Load Balancers with Kubernetes Services.
+Works with dedicated servers too.
- * adds the label `node.hetzner.com/type`, which indicates the type of node (cloud or dedicated)
+* adds the label `node.hetzner.com/type`, which indicates the type of node (cloud or dedicated).
- * copies labels from cloud servers to labels of k8s nodes, see section [Copying Labels from Cloud Nodes](#copying-labels-from-cloud-nodes)
+* copies labels from cloud servers to labels of k8s nodes, see section [Copying Labels from Cloud Nodes](#copying-labels-from-cloud-nodes).
- * sets the external ipv4 address to node status.addresses
- * deletes nodes from Kubernetes that were deleted from the Hetzner Cloud or from Hetzner Robot (panel manager for dedicated servers)
 * exclude the removal of nodes that belong to other providers (kubelet on these nodes should be run WITHOUT the `--cloud-provider=external` option).
-See section [Exclude nodes](#exclude-nodes)
+See section [Exclude nodes](#exclude-nodes).

-You can find more information about the cloud controller manager in the [kuberentes documentation](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/).

 **Note:** In the robot panel, dedicated servers, you need to assign a name that matches the name of the node in the k8s cluster.
 This is necessary so that the controller can detect the server through the API during the initial initialization of the node.
 After initialization, the controller will use the server ID.

 **Note:** Unlike the original [controller]((https://github.com/hetznercloud/hcloud-cloud-controller-manager)), this controller does not support [Hetzner cloud networks](https://community.hetzner.com/tutorials/hcloud-networks-basic), because using them it is impossible to build a network between the cloud and dedicated servers.
 For a network in your cluster consisting of dedicated and cloud servers, you should  use some kind of **cni** plugin, example [kube-router](https://github.com/cloudnativelabs/kube-router) with option `--enable-overlay`.
 If you need [Hetzner cloud networks](https://community.hetzner.com/tutorials/hcloud-networks-basic) then you should use the original [controller](https://github.com/hetznercloud/hcloud-cloud-controller-manager) and refuse to use dedicated servers in your cluster.

+You can find more information about the cloud controller manager in the [kuberentes documentation](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/).

 # Table of Contents
  * [Example](#example)